South Dakota St women topple No. 18 Gonzaga in OT

 South Dakota State (3-0) opened its season with a seven-point win over then No. 15 Iowa State and now has 13 wins over ranked opponents.

 Gonzaga (1-2) has played all three of its games in South Dakota.
-Thanksgiving weekend they lost a close game to No. 1 South Carolina before rallying from 18-points down to edge South Dakota.
+Thanksgiving weekend they lost a close game to No. 1 South Carolina before rallying from 18-points down to edge South Dakota State.

 This time the Bulldogs only fell behind by eight midway through the second quarter but led 30-28 at the half.